NumPy Arrays

 NumPy Library

 NumPy is a powerful library for numerical computing in Python.
-It is widely used for working with arrays and matrices.
-The implementation of these data structures has been optimized for performance, making it a popular choice for scientific computing and data analysis.
+It is widely used to work with arrays and matrices.
+The implementation of these data structures and associated methods have been optimized for performance, making it a popular choice for scientific computing and data analysis.
+You can find the official documentation for NumPy here and you should consult it whenever there you need to run a specific task repeatedly to see if an function already exists for that task.
+You can also use the help() function in Python to get more information about a specific NumPy function or data structure.

 1-dimensional Arrays